1987 Atlantic hurricane season: Storm names

+The following list of names was used for named storms that formed in the North Atlantic in 1987.
+This is the same list used for the 1981 season.
+No names were retired following the season, so the list was used again for the 1993 season.

 Season effects

-This is a table of all of the storms that did form in the 1987 Atlantic hurricane season.
-It includes their duration, names, landfall(s) – denoted by bold location names – damages, and death totals.
-Deaths in parentheses will be additional and indirect (an example of an indirect death would be a traffic accident), but are still related to that storm.
-Damage and deaths will include totals while the storm was extratropical or a wave or low, and all of the damage figures are in 1987 USD.
+This is a table of all of the storms that formed in the 1987 Atlantic hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
+Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1987 USD.